daveythacher/LED_Matrix_RP2040/README.md

 Note it would not be recommended to use less than 5-bits of dot correction.
 It should also be noted that you are free to not use dot correction.
 This is a decision made by the application logic.
 This logic should be considered experimental and this serves as a reminder for application logic.
 No real work has been put into it yet.

+## PoE Display
+16x128 using MBI5124 drivers with about 3-4 bits PWM at 1-3kHz refresh.
+This should allow decent colors and messaging flexibility.
+Thirty frames per second will be supported by the main controller, which should enable animations to work smoothly.

+LEDs look to be capable of 12 bit, however to make it work with PoE I had to reduce this by a factor of four.
+The panels are eight scan panels, which lowers this by a factor of eight.
+Factoring in viewing distance of twelve feet this lowers it by a factor of sixteen.
+Factoring in dot correction this lowers it by a factor of two.
+The resulting PWM bit count is three.

+MBI5124 supports low side anti-ghosting and supports low current stability which is important for this PoE display.
+High refresh rate is used to avoid flicker since this ON/OFF PWM.
+A 3.3V supply rail is used to save power, allowing this to work with within the PoE powered device limit of 12.95W as defined by 802.3af.

+The display is formed using four 16x32 RGB LED panels.
+Each panel will have its own RP2040 running this code base.
+(See configuration POE in cfg.xml for configuration details.)